What are Shipping Zones?

 Stay Near your Customer Base

-Not big enough to invest in a 3PL or warehouse center, then stay close to your customer base.
+If you're not big enough to invest in a 3PL or warehouse center, then stay close to your customer base.
 Look to your stats and sales to understand the best place for distribution.
 If you can't afford to be placed in every 3PL, choose a smaller 3PL or be in one of the warehouses.
 Locating your business in a specific region or area is the best way to keep shipping costs down.

 Hire a Shipping Solution

 With DesktopShipper, you are sure to receive the best pricing on shipping no matter the zone.
 Using a shipping API will help you keep costs down and fulfillment quickly using a 3PL or self-fulfillment method.
+Eliminate the decision-making and trust us to solve shipping complexities.

 #ShipTip: You don't control how zoning works unless you're a gigantic logistics company like Amazon and have your own shipping infrastructure.